3 Steps to Wean Kids Off Laxatives with Prebiotics

 share this article

-Long-term use of laxatives can disrupt the body’s natural digestive processes, leading to dependency and challenges in regaining normal bowel function.
+Long-term laxative use can interfere with the body’s natural ability to pass stool, leading to dependency and difficulty in regaining normal bowel function.
+I

-If your kids have been relying on laxatives to manage constipation, weaning off them gradually and safely is essential.
+f your kid has been relying on laxatives to manage constipation, gradually transitioning to natural solutions is key.

 Step 1: Gradual Reduction of Laxatives